 From this, you can see Mollie is the better choice if you are an EU-based business and mostly handle local payments.
 If your store sells more in the US, Stripe is a great candidate.

-We hope from this article you see how best to make currency switching as easy as possible for your international customers throughout their whole shopping journey.
+We hope that from this article, you see how best to make currency switching as easy as possible for your international customers throughout their whole shopping journey.

 From now on, you can start by checking out YayCurrency free and premium plan here: